Rambo: First Blood Part II (soundtrack)

-Rambo: First Blood Part II is a 1985 war action film directed by George P. Cosmatos, which is the sequel to First Blood (1982) and the second instalment in the Rambo film series, with Sylvester Stallone reprising his role as Vietnam War veteran John Rambo.
+Rambo: First Blood Part II (Original Motion Picture Soundtrack) Rambo: First Blood Part II is a 1985 war action film directed by George P. Cosmatos, which is the sequel to First Blood (1982) and the second instalment in the Rambo film series, with Sylvester Stallone reprising his role as Vietnam War veteran John Rambo.
 Jerry Goldsmith who composed for First Blood, returned for the sequel.
 Goldsmith reused the motif of "It's a Long Road" from the predecessor as the main title, while Stallone's brother Frank Stallone wrote and performed the song "Peace in Our Life".
 The album was first issued by Varèse Sarabande in 1985, and re-issued by Silva Screen Records, with the complete score released as an expanded edition through Intrada Records.

 Release history

 The album was first distributed by Varèse Sarabande in conjunction with the film's release in CDs, LPs and cassettes.
 It accompanied 14 cues from Goldsmith's score with the original song "Peace in Our Life".
 Silva Screen Records re-issued the album on May 18, 1999, with six additional tracks.
 An expanded edition of the album was released on August 8, 2016, through the Intrada Records label in a two-disc format.
 The first disc accompanied the complete original score, while the second disc consisted of contents from 1985 original release, along with additional unused cues and music from the promotional materials.